ValentaCodes/note-taker/README.md

 ## **Motivation**

-To learn how backend technologies work and to gain a better understanding of server-side programming.
+I recently learned how backend technologies like express and server-side APIs play a crucial role in today's web dev ecosystem.
+I wanted to test my new skills and reinforce what I've been learning by building my first server and deploying it to a platform.

 ## **Installation**